fgauna12/fgauna12.github.io/_posts/2019-12-01-becoming-a-curious-scientist.md

 The reality is that real-life is not like school.
 Unexpected things happen all the time.

-> So how do we ensure that things won't blow up in production?
+> So how do we ensure that things <br> won't blow up in production?

 You don't.
 You embrace it.
 Make it blow up in a controlled fashion.
 Why?
 Because there's no replacement for production.
 Because creating a mirror of production is often extremely difficult/expensive and even if you accomplish it, chances are you won't follow this process often.